-Treatment of CCS has, until recently, focused almost exclusively on the management of obstructive CAD, with revascularization being largely favoured [2].
-However, while atherosclerotic epicardial coronary artery obstruction is a common cause of angina, myocardial ischaemia can be triggered by other mechanisms which are not amenable to revascularization [3].
-Such mechanisms include epica dia. coronary artery spasm, microvascular dysfunction (leading to reduced vasodilatat on of the coronary microvessels or microvascular spasm), and structural abnormalities in the arteriolar/capillary beds and myocardium (leading to increased intramyocardia) pressure and reduced microvascular perfusion efficiency).
-Abnormal metabolic oxyge: transport may also play a role in ischaemia [4].
-All of these factors can limit coronary blo d flow and trigger myocardial ischaemic events [1,3,5,6].
-The goals of pharmacolog, cal therapy for angina, as recommended by the ESC guidelines, are two-fold: symptom rolli of and prolonged survival [2].
-However, there are many obstacles to the implementation of medical treatment in patients with CCS, including patient adherence and compliance. drug-drug interactions, and polypharmacy [7].
+vasodilatation of the coronary microvessels or microvascular spasm), and structural abnormalities in the arteriolar/capillary beds and myocardium (leading to increased intramyocardial pressure and reduced microvascular perfusion efficiency).
+Abnormal metabolic oxygen transport may also play a role in ischaemia [4].
+All of these factors can limit coronary blood flow and trigger myocardial ischaemic events [1,3,5,6].
+The goals of pharmacological therapy for angina, as recommended by the ESC guidelines, are two-fold: symptom relief and prolonged survival [2].
+However, there are many obstacles to the implementation of medical treatment in patients with CCS, including patient adherence and compliance, drug-drug interactions, and polypharmacy [7].

-The aim of the present rape is to discuss unmet needs in the management of CCS and the potential role of single-pip combinations (SPC) as suitable therapeutic options to effectively reduce symptoms, and improve both adherence and clinical outcomes.
+The aim of the present paper is to discuss unmet needs in the management of CCS and the potential role of single-pill combinations (SPC) as suitable therapeutic options to effectively reduce symptoms, and improve both adherence and clinical outcomes.